안녕하세요! 토미입니다.

 Relatives who live far away cannot do what neighbors who live close.

 You might wonder, “What?
 What does it mean that relatives can do what neighbors can?”
-What??? you know.
+What???
+You know.

 “Relatives are no match for neighbors.”